min69u/Reforestation/README.md

-## Americans can't switch from pounds to kilograms overnight.
-That would cause mass confusion.
+## I used to work for an origami company but they folded.